 Please RSVP so we can plan to have enough supplies available for all attendees.
 Half of the cards made will go to the church to be mailed to members and friends.
 The other half is for your personal use.
 Sign up at the Senior Ministry cart in the Narthex, in the church office, or contact Tammy Follensbee at [email protected]

-Friday Friendly is a luncheon and entertainment event that occurs the second Friday of every other month for senior adults.
+Friday Friendly is a luncheon and entertainment event that occurs the second Friday of every February, April, October, and December for senior adults.
 The event starts at 12pm with a hot catered buffet lunch in our Fellowship Hall.
 A suggested donation of $12.00 helps with expenses.

 After lunch we move to the sanctuary for our entertainment program that begins at 1:00pm.
 This one-hour program varies each month with musical guests or guest speakers.
 We invite winter visitors, friends, neighbors, and grandchildren to join us.

 To sign up call the church office at 602-866-9191 or for more information about this event contact Tammy Follensbee.

 Dessert bakers are needed to bake cakes, pies, cobblers, or cake-like bars for Friday Friendly.
 If you would like to bake or bring a freshly baked store-bought dessert, contact Tammy Follensbee.